 |One H4 Adult + one H4 Kid under 21||$370 + $85 + $85 = $540||i539 (Adult), i539A (Kid)|

 |One H4 Adult + two H4 Kids under 21||$370 + $85 + $85 + $85 = $625||i539 (Adult), two i539A (Kid)|

 |One Adult filing B1/B2 extension||$370 + $85 = $455||i539 (Adult)|

 |Husband & Wife filing B1/B2 extension||$370 + $85 + $85 = $540||i539 (Husband), i539A (Wife)|

-USCIS will only accept the new Form I-539, Application to Extend/Change Nonimmigrant Status starting March 11, 2019 with an edition date of 02/04/19.
+USCIS issued a new Form I-539, Application to Extend/Change Nonimmigrant Status on March 11, 2019.

 Average scheduling time for biometric collection of the USCIS is currently about 17 days, but it can be longer depending on each circumstance.

 - H4 visa holders to extend their H4 status along with their spouse and child’s H1B extension.

 - L1 dependents to file L2 visa extensions.

 - F-1 students and J-1 exchange visitors, for certain changes and extensions of status.